 Bloomfield in Hartford County, Connecticut — The American Northeast (New England)

 Location.
-41° 49.82′ N, 72° 44.203′ W. Marker is in Bloomfield, Connecticut, in Hartford County.
-Marker is at the intersection of Park Avenue (Connecticut Route 178) and Bloomfield Avenue (Connecticut Route 189), on the left when traveling north on Park Avenue.
-Click for map.
-Located in front of Bloomfield Town Hall.
-Marker is at or near this postal address: 800 Bloomfield Avenue, Bloomfield CT 06002, United States of America.
+41° 49.868′ N, 72° 44.238′ W. Marker is in Bloomfield, Connecticut, in Hartford County.
+Marker is at the intersection of Bloomfield Avenue (Connecticut Route 189) and Park Avenue (Connecticut Route 178), on the right when traveling north on Bloomfield Avenue.
+Located on the Bloomfield Town Green.
+Touch for map.
+Marker is in this post office area: Bloomfield CT 06002, United States of America.
+Touch for directions.

 Credits.
-This page originally submitted on , by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 127 times since then.
-Photos: 1, 2, 3. submitted on , by Michael Herrick of Southbury, Connecticut.
 This page was last revised on August 31, 2016.
+It was originally submitted on August 31, 2016, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 223 times since then and 18 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on August 31, 2016, by Michael Herrick of Southbury, Connecticut.